kashalls/kashalls/README.md

 ----------------------------------------------------------------

 :wave: I'm @kashalls.
-I'm a Kubernetes Platform Engineer in Oregon, USA.
+I work as a Platform Engineer in Oregon, USA.
 Originally from [Bakersfield, California](https://maps.app.goo.gl/QQMtywTWghpXB6Tu6)

 Welcome to my coding space, where I put all of my thoughts an ideas into a project regardless of whether they are good or not.